Tina Turner: Family and relationships

-By the mid-1970s, Ike was heavily addicted to cocaine, which hindered his relationship with Turner.
-She abruptly left Ike after they got into a fight on their way to the Dallas Statler Hilton on July 1, 1976.
-She fled with only 36 cents and a Mobil credit card in her pocket to the nearby Ramada Inn across the freeway.
-On July 27, Turner filed for divorce on the grounds of irreconcilable differences.
-Her divorce petition asked for $4,000 a month in alimony, $1,000 a month in child support, and custody of her sons Craig and Ronnie.
-The divorce was finalized on March 29, 1978.
-In the final divorce decree, Turner took responsibility for missed concert dates as well as an IRS lien and retained songwriter royalties from songs she had written, but Ike got the publishing royalties for his compositions and hers.
-She also kept her two Jaguars, furs, jewelry, and her stage name.
+Turner left Ike abruptly after a fight that occurred while they were en route to the Dallas Statler Hilton on July 1, 1976.
+Once he fell asleep at the hotel, Turner left their suite and ran across a freeway to a nearby Ramada Inn with only 36 cents and a Mobil credit card in her pocket.
+On July 27, Turner filed for divorce on the grounds of irreconcilable differences, and the divorce was finalized on March 29, 1978.
+In the final divorce decree, Turner took responsibility for missed concert dates as well as an IRS lien and retained songwriter royalties from songs she had written, but Ike received the publishing royalties for his compositions and hers.
+She also kept her two Jaguars, her furs, her jewelry, and her stage name.
 Turner gave Ike her share of their Bolic Sound recording studio, publishing companies, and real estate, and he kept his four cars.
-Several promoters lost money and sued to recoup their losses.
 For almost two years, she received food stamps and played small clubs to pay off debts.

-Ike Turner stated on several occasions that he was never officially married to Turner because he was legally married to another woman at the time of their ceremony.
-However, they had a common-law marriage and still had to go through a formal divorce.
-He also stated that her birth name was Martha Nell Bullock (not Anna Mae Bullock).
-She signed her legal name as Martha Nell Turner on multiple contracts.

-In his autobiography Takin' Back My Name, Ike Turner stated: "Sure, I've slapped Tina.
+In a 1981 interview with People, Turner revealed publicly for the first time that she had been abused by Ike.
+He could be "very loving," Turner said, but "I was living a life of death, I didn't exist.
+I didn't fear him killing me when I left, because I was already dead.
+When I walked out, I didn't look back."
+In his autobiography, Takin' Back My Name, Ike said: "Sure, I've slapped Tina.
 We had fights and there have been times when I punched her to the ground without thinking.
 But I never beat her."
 In a 1999 interview on The Roseanne Show, Roseanne Barr urged Ike to publicly apologize to Turner.
-In 2007, Ike told Jet that he still loved her and he had written a letter apologizing for "putting her and the kids through that kind of stuff", but he never sent it.
+In 2007, Ike told Jet that he still loved Turner and he had written a letter apologizing for "putting her and the kids through that kind of stuff", but he never sent it.

-After his death on December 12, 2007, Turner issued a brief statement through her spokesperson: "Tina hasn't had any contact with Ike in more than 30 years.
+After Ike's death on December 12, 2007, Turner's spokesperson issued the following statement: "Tina hasn't had any contact with Ike in more than 30 years.
 No further comment will be made."
-Tina's sister Alline still considered Ike her brother-in-law and attended his funeral.
-In his eulogy, Phil Spector criticized Turner for vilifying Ike.
 In 2018, Turner told The Sunday Times that "as an old person, I have forgiven him, but I would not work with him.
 He asked for one more tour with me, and I said, 'No, absolutely not.'
 Ike wasn't someone you could forgive and allow him back in."